 Experience dictates that when it comes to suspicions, allegations or even admissions of bribery and other criminal activity, the good-faith advocate must tread carefully and forthrightly.
 If the criminal activity at issue is on the side of the opposing party, then to be most helpful to the tribunal the advocate should elucidate to what extent that illegality affects jurisdiction, admissibility and liability respectively, as well as enforceability at least at the seat (in commercial and non-ICSID cases).
 The effective advocate addresses these matters clinically, carefully and without lording the criminal aspects over the opposing side.
 By contrast, if the criminal activity at issue resides with the advocate’s own party and if the illegality is established, this advocate has the delicate task of addressing to the tribunal whether that activity makes the underlying contract void or voidable, whether the claim would be non-justiciable for reasons of ‘unclean hands’ and similar doctrines, or whether the illegality in fact has no bearing whatsoever on the procedural and substantive bases for the specific claim.

 Even after the award has been rendered, and the illegality charge rejected, a showing of illegality may still thwart enforcement in some jurisdictions.
-A string of recent decisions has shown that French courts will review the merits of an arbitral award and make their own determination where there is a claim that the contract has been procured by corruption.This is true even where the party to the arbitration did not allege such corruption before the tribunal or where the party alleging corruption is only able to demonstrate ‘red flags’ – indicia that corruption may have occurred – rather than actual evidence of corruption.
+A string of decisions has shown that French courts will review the merits of an arbitral award and make their own determination regarding a claim that a contract has been procured by corruption.This is true even if the party to the arbitration did not allege any such corruption before the tribunal or if the party alleging corruption is only able to demonstrate ‘red flags’ – indicia that corruption may have occurred – rather than actual evidence of corruption.
 This may not be the case in other jurisdictions, which still grant deference to the findings of the arbitral tribunal, even in cases of corruption.
 For example, in Northrop v.
 Triad, the US Ninth Circuit Court of Appeals upheld an arbitral award – despite the allegation that the underlying contract was illegal – finding that the arbitrators’ conclusions on such issues were entitled to deference as they were ‘fully briefed’ on the point.

 Regardless of whether your client stands to benefit from a finding of illegality, you must know how to use the facts to your client’s advantage.
 If your client is making an allegation of illegality, you are naturally in a position of strength.
 You may have more than one chance to prove your illegality allegation and you may benefit from a lower standard of proof.
 If the corruption allegation is made against your client, do not despair; you have plenty of arrows in your quiver.
 Understand whether relevant case law allows review of the merits of a corruption allegation at the enforcement stage; this will guide your understanding of the level of detail you will have to present to the tribunal.
 If a relevant jurisdiction will review the merits of the tribunal’s findings, make sure that your tribunal has all the evidence it needs to establish that the allegation is baseless.
 Even if it will not, make sure that the tribunal is ‘fully briefed’ so as to merit the deference of the enforcement court, where possible.
 Even where the opposing party’s corruption allegation is based on red flags, it can only benefit your client to explain to the tribunal why each of those elements does not point towards corruption.